mmamedov/favicon-finder/README.md

 ### Top Alexa domains lookup
 Unzip [Alexa's top domains](http://s3.amazonaws.com/alexa-static/top-1m.csv.zip) file into `input/` directory.
-File is large, but each worker will only load it's processing porting of the file.
+File is too large to completely load in memory, so each worker will only load it's processing portion of the file.

 Script below spawns 200 PHP processes in the background each with 1000 domains to lookup (400 processes with 500 domains when `$doubleWorkers` set to `true` ), in order to get favicons for the Alexa top 200k ranked URLs file.
 <br>
-This is a low-intensity CPU task, with each process using ~10MB of RAM and receiving in total ~2MB of network data.
+This is a low-intensity CPU task, with each process using ~10MB of RAM.

-Each process has it's own log file and CSV output file, stored in `output/worker_csv` and `output/worker_log` directories.
+Each process has it's own log and output CSV files, stored in `output/worker_csv` and `output/worker_log` directories.
 Additionally each worker will save it's runtime stats in `output/workers.log`.

 Please note that this might take several hours depending on your machine and network speed.